 One interesting thing about the Old Town of Korcula is that almost every street has steps and Charity Street (Ulica javne dobrotvornosti) is the only one without… for that reason, it’s been given the nickname ‘the Street of Thinkers’ (I suppose because you can be lost in thought while walking, as you don’t need to look out for stairs).

 All those stone walls and picturesque streets will arouse your imagination and take you back to Korcula’s olden days (plus, they make for great Instagram photos as well!)

 Immerse yourself in the local culture

 Korčula has a captivating history and culture.
-You can take a guided city walking tour or you can just visit on your own the amusing museums or churches to learn something interesting and new about this charming place.
+You can take a guided city walking tour, a day trip to the island, or you can just visit on your own the amusing museums or churches to learn something interesting and new about this charming place.

 Korčula also has the longest tradition of knightly tournaments in the Mediterranean!
 Their moreška – a traditional sword dance and drama from the 12th and 13th century is something you have to experience as well as harmonious singing of klapa (a group of friends) – traditional a cappella singing which has earned a place on UNESCO’s Representative List of the Intangible Cultural Heritage of Humanity.

 Moreška has become a regular event during the summer season, held every Monday and Thursday in Ljetno Kino (summer cinema) – a small open-air stage right on the edge of the old town and on rainy days, it is held in the Dom Kulture (cultural center) in the heart of the town.

 >> Read More: How to Smoothly Get from Dubrovnik to Kotor & Back By Bus <<

 It is believed that the legendary explorer, writer, and traveler Marco Polo was born in Korčula.
 The house was rebuilt, but it preserved its old charm.